Baked Whole Grain Fruity Custard

 Serves: 6 to 8

-For centuries, whole grains — from quinoa and rice, to millet and barley — have sustained people throughout the world as a basic staple.
+For centuries, whole grains — from quinoa and rice, to millet and barley — have sustained people throughout the world.
 Today, the health benefits of whole grains are clearly documented.
-In fact, new USDA dietary guidelines suggest eating three servings a day.
-Here is an easy-to-make recipe that offers a uniquely delicious way of adding grains to your everyday diet.
+Here is an easy recipe that offers a uniquely delicious way of adding grains to your diet.

 - 2 to 3 cups cold cooked grains, such as brown rice, barley, quinoa or millet, or a combination of grains Add to list

-- 3 to 4 whole large eggs, lightly beaten Add to list
+- 4 large eggs, lightly beaten Add to list

 - 2 teaspoons cinnamon Add to list

 - 1/3 teaspoon salt (optional) Add to list

 - 3/4 cup dried fruit Add to list

 - Chopped nuts or seeds (optional, for garnishing) Add to list